Hagfish

 *

-He used to sell knives, my mother told me.
-Just imagine.
+He used to go door to door selling knives, my mother told me.
+Can you even imagine?

 *